 If you would rather spend just part of your degree in Germany, you could do so by taking part in the Erasmus+ programme or the British Council Language Assistantship.

-If Germany's not your thing, why not consider studying in France?
+If you don't want to study in Germany, why not consider studying in France or in Spain?
 Or, if your foreign language skills aren't up to scratch you could still study in Europe but take a course taught in English.

 Want to study for your degree in Europe?
 Why not choose France with its high quality of living, vibrant cities, excellent food and its numerous world-class universities, such as the renowned École normale supérieure?
 Read on to find out if you are eligible, how to apply and how much it would cost to study in France.